offchan42/machine-learning-curriculum/README.md

 * https://github.com/creme-ml/creme Python library for **online machine learning**.
 All the tools in the library can be updated with a single observation at a time, and can therefore be used to learn from streaming data.
 * https://github.com/aimhubio/aim A super-easy way to record, search and compare 1000s of ML training runs

-### Data Wrangling
+### Data Storage

 * https://github.com/activeloopai/Hub Fastest dataset optimization and management for machine and deep learning.
 Stream data real-time & version-control it.
+* https://github.com/determined-ai/yogadl Better approach to data loading for Deep Learning.
+API-transparent caching to disk, GCS, or S3.

+### Data Wrangling

 * https://github.com/Netflix/metaflow Metaflow is a human-friendly Python library that helps scientists and engineers build and manage real-life data science projects.
 Metaflow was originally developed at Netflix.
 * https://github.com/aleju/imgaug Image augmentation library which supports converting keypoints to heatmaps
 * https://github.com/albu/albumentations Fastest image augmentation library